 Lyme disease can make people extremely sensitive to light, sometimes to the degree that they need to wear sunglasses—or even sleep masks—indoors.
-“They’ll wear these extremely dense sunglasses…almost as dark as somebody who’s a welder would wear,” Liegner says.
+“They’ll wear these extremely dense sunglasses…almost as dark as somebody who’s a welder would wear,” Dr. Liegner says.
 “It’s so painful for them to perceive light.”
-Find out which natural tick repellent actually works.
+(Keep yourself safe from Lyme disease.
+Find out which natural tick repellent actually works.)

 You have panic attacks

 Some Lyme patients experience extreme fear.
 The episodes pass after a short time, but they can be scary in the moment, Smith says.
 “With a panic anxiety attack, oftentimes the heart starts racing and they get this fear and think they’re going to die,” she says.
 Don’t miss these other clear signs of a panic attack.

 With your sense of touch on high alert with Lyme disease, certain clothing textures might feel unbearable, and you might recoil from a person’s touch.
 The sensitivity could be so strong that children might have outbursts when they can’t tolerate certain feelings against their skin.
 “Kids can have temper tantrums and refuse to get dressed when the reality is they can’t tolerate the feeling of particular kinds of clothing or texture,” Leventhal says.